mattiabaldari/virtualbox-snapshotter/README.md

 python virtualbox_snapshotter.py "My awesome VM" -l
 ```

+## Return codes

+Whenever script exits (expectedly or unexpectedly), it will send specific exit code:

+- `0` indicates all requested operation completed successfully
+- Any other number indicates the error code that triggered script to terminate prematurely

 ## Scheduling

 The script itself does not provide an ability to schedule when it should be run.
 However, most mainstream operating systems provide an ability to schedule tasks: